 If we are dead to sin we are free from sin.

 Christ suffered for us in his physical body.
 The child of God should hate sin because it took Jesus to the cross.
 Sin causes decay, degeneration, violence, corruption, disease, and death.
 These things are the by-products of sin.

 2. Undeserved suffering

 God designs blessing for us for both reasons.
 If we sin, God brings discipline into our lives.
-His design for discipline is for restoration, not punishment.
-Jesus has already taken the punishment for our sin so God does not punish us for our sin.
+His discipline design is for restoration, not punishment.
+Jesus has already taken the penalty for our sin, so God does not punish us for our sin.
 If we confess our sin, God converts discipline into a blessing.
-Any suffering that comes our way under confession of sin is undeserved suffering.
+Any suffering that comes our way under confession of sin is undeserved.

 God designs discipline for our blessing.
 Whether we enjoy God’s blessing for our lives depends on our acceptance of God’s correction by faith.
 By faith, we confess our sins and enter God’s blessing.
 This means we believe that Jesus took the punishment for the sin we commit as Christians.